SirRender00/texasholdem/README.md

 assert rank_to_string(927) == "Flush, King High"
 ```

+# Contributing
+Please see the wiki to learn how to contribute.

 ## Development
 We use python poetry for development make sure you have poetry installed.
 To install all dependencies run the following from the root project directory: